home-assistant-tutorials/09.toggle-card-lit/README.md

 ## The card

-## Properties
+### Properties

 As explained before we don't want to observe the *hass* object as a reactive property.
 Else the card would update for each unrelated change in *hass*.
 Instead we keep a reference to it as a private property.
-We need it to toggle the the state of the helper entity.
+We will need it to toggle the the state of the helper entity.

 ```js
     // private property